linode/docs/docs/guides/tools-reference/basics/how-to-use-linux-environment-variables/index.md

 ## Conclusion

 With the information above, you should be off to a good start for using environment variables on your Linux server.
-Used well, they can be strong tools for scripting, developing applications, and having a better time working in the shell overall.
+They can be strong tools for scripting, developing applications, and having a better time working in the shell overall.